Koed00/django-q/docs/install.rst

 Django
 ~~~~~~
 We strive to be compatible with last two major version of Django.
-At the moment this means we support the 1.7.10 and 1.8.6 releases.
+At the moment this means we support the 1.8.8 and 1.9.1 releases.

-Once version 1.9 is out , support for Django 1.7 will be deprecated.
-This will mean that newer releases of Django Q might still work, but are no longer targeted for testing.
+You might find that Django Q still works fine with Django 1.7, but new releases are no longer tested for it.

-Django Q has been tested with Django 1.9b1 and should be compatible.